Meet the author…

 A devoted environmentalist following his days in the oil patch, Mr. Cochrane was recently named Director of the Redwood Coast Land Conservancy, a 501(c)3 nonprofit which is a member of the National Land Trust Alliance and California Northern Region Land Trust Council.

-He has doggedly documented all aspects of the 85-mile Road Log in “Shaping the Sonoma-Mendocino Coast” firsthand…
+He doggedly documented all aspects of the 85-mile Road Log in “Shaping the Sonoma-Mendocino Coast” firsthand…

-And his second book, Tornados, Rattlesnakes & Oil — A Wildcatter’s Memories of Hunting for “Black Gold” was JUST published!
+And his second book, Tornados, Rattlesnakes & Oil — A Wildcatter’s Memories of Hunting for “Black Gold” was published in 2018.

 Or need to hire a geologist for a project in Sonoma or Mendocino counties?

 Kindly get in touch….